pwilmart/precursor_mass_corrections/README.md

   - Usually 1% FDR in all subclasses
 - Scans passing thresholds are written to new filtered top-hit files

-Here is some of the quality control information that is immediately apparent:
+This is some of the quality control information that is always available:

 - Mass calibration errors.
 Good data will have a single, narrow deltamass target peak centered at 0-Da.
 Sytematic errors will have the peak shifted away from 0-Da.
 Data in batches may have slighly different mass calibration errors and the single peak may be wider or be multiple peaks.
-Data where the lock mass correction is failing intermittently will also have a doublet peak.
+Data where the lock mass correction is failing intermittently may also have a doublet peak.

 - How much deamidation and M1 triggering can be seen in the 1-Da region.
 Typical Orbitrap survey scan resolutions will resolve these two peaks (0.984 Da and 1.008 Da).
 It is very unlikely that incorrect peptide sequences will be assigned to peptides with 1-Da mass shifts in wide tolerance searches.